Adam O'Reilly: Preston North End

-He signed for Preston North End in December 2016 after successfully trialing with the club.
+O'Reilly signed for Preston North End in December 2016 after successfully trialing with the club.
 During his first full season with the club's academy, he helped his side reach the Lancashire FA Youth Cup final, was named in the team of the season and won Preston's Scholar of the Year award.
 The highlight of the season came in February 2018 when he was named on the substitute's bench for the first team's Championship match against Wolverhampton Wanderers, although he was not called to enter the field of play.

 On 29 December 2018, following a string of injuries in the first-team squad, O'Reilly was afforded the chance to feature on the bench again in a league encounter against Aston Villa.
 He made his debut in the final minutes of the match, coming on as a substitute for compatriot Graham Burke as the two sides played out to a 1–1 draw.
 In doing so, he became the 20th-youngest player ever to represent the club.
 The following month, he signed his first professional contract with Preston.
 On 27 October 2020, he signed a new contract with the club until the summer of 2023.